Caroline Parker: Career

-Parker was invited to perform at the opening ceremony of the 2012 Paralympic Games, signing I am what I am along with singer Beverly Knight.
+Parker was invited to perform at the opening ceremony of the 2012 Paralympic Games, signing I Am What I Am along with singers Lizzie Emeh and Beverley Knight.
+Thousands joined in.

 She received an MBE in the 2012 New Year Honours for her service to deaf theatre.
 In April 2021, she appeared in an episode of the BBC soap opera Doctors as prison guard Melanie Truman.